ManchesterVolcanology/iFit/docs/usage/software.rst

   * - Format
     - Format of the spectra files to read
   * - Spectra
     - Measurement spectra files.
-Can be selected using a File Dialouge with ``Browse``
+Can be selected using a File Dialogue with ``Browse``
   * - Darks
     - Dark spectra files.
-Can be selected using a File Dialouge with ``Browse``
+Can be selected using a File Dialogue with ``Browse``
   * - Save
     - Location to save the output ``.csv`` file to
   * - Begin!